 Blocking because that’s what you’re supposed to do

 That said, below the point where offense overwhelms defense in the absence of a block, it is quite legitimate to ask whether blocking is worthwhile.
 We as coaches – and by extension our players – often feel like we have to do things a certain way regardless of the situation.
 This is another element of the discussion in Using 2-touch games to challenge your players in terms of being able to be effective vs. doing things the “right” way.

 How often do you see double blocks put up against teams with no strong hitters?
 How many times do your own teams do it?
 I am certainly guilty of that.
-In all honesty, in part I let it be because I see a risk in making things more confusing for the players if I tell them to only single block or to not block at all.
+In all honesty, in part I’ve let it be at times because I see a risk in making things more confusing for the players if I tell them to only single block or to not block at all.
 Of course, that just means I should train them to deal with that situation.

 So at what point do we want players blocking – singly or doubly (or triply)?
 Should we always have players block in a developmental context?